In-vivo biomagnetic characterisation of the American cockroach: Supplementary Information

 Consider a spherical particle endowed with magnetic moment $\vec \mu$ and surrounded by an environment with viscosity $\eta$ at room temperature $T$.
 If the particle is subject to an external magnetic field $\vec B$, its rotational motion is described by the Newton law:

 Here $\theta$ denotes the angle between $\vec B$ and $\vec \mu$ (counted from $\vec B$), $I$ stands for the moment of inertia of the sphere, $I = \frac{2}{5} \rho V R^2$, and $f$ is the rotational friction coefficient, $f = 8 \pi \eta R^3$.
-The next term gives magnetic torque and the last term is the thermal torque whose influence we will ignore here because the strong aligning field of $3$ kG gives rise to $\mu B \gg kT$ even for very small magnetic moments.
+The next term gives magnetic torque and the last term is the thermal torque whose influence we will ignore here because the strong aligning field gives rise to $\mu B \gg kT$ even for very small magnetic moments.
+Despite its simplicity, for particles embedded in a highly viscous environment subjected to a constant field, similar models have successfully explained experimental results~\cite{S.eloi.2013}.

 Our aim is to calculate the time it takes the particle to align with the field, $t_{\otimes}$.
 Note that $t_{\otimes}$ is longer than the alignment time $t_{\downarrow}$ obtained when the magnetic torque is replaced by a stronger torque.
 Similarly, $t_{\otimes}$ is shorter than the alignment time $t_{\uparrow}$ obtained if the magnetic torque is replaced by a weaker torque.
 We show a simple upper and lower bound on the strength of the magnetic torque leading to alignment times that differ only by a constant factor of order one.
 Hence the obtained formula also holds for $t_{\otimes}$.